ranranrunforit/tinyllama/structure.md

 Here, implement rotary positional embeddings.
 This may be tricky; you can refer to slide 22 in https://phontron.com/class/anlp2024/assets/slides/anlp-05-transformers.pdf and Section 3 in https://arxiv.org/abs/2104.09864 for reference.
 To enable you to test this component modularly, we've provided a unit test at `RoPE_test.py`

 ## base_llama.py
 This is the base class for the Llama model.
-You won't need to modify this file in this assignment.

 ## tokenizer.py
 This is the tokenizer we will use.
-You won't need to modify this file in this assignment.

 ## config.py
 This is where the configuration class is defined.
-You won't need to modify this file in this assignment.

 ## utils.py
 This file contains utility functions for various purpose.
-You won't need to modify this file in this assignment.

 ## Reference
 [Vaswani el at. + 2017] Attention is all you need https://arxiv.org/abs/1706.03762